DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-wifi/wifi-config.rst

 * A |EX-CS| with Motor Driver
 * A WiFi board (for Bluetooth configuration, click **here**)

-.. todo:: link item above to Bluetooth
+.. todo:: LOW - link item above to Bluetooth

 For a video, click `Setting up WiFi <https://www.youtube.com/watch?v=N6TWR7fIl0A&t=5s>`_.